 Pain can lead to other problems, such as:

 Chronic pain may be mild to severe.
-You may have pain that comes back from time to time over several weeks, months, or years.
-Occasional, mild to moderate pain can usually be managed at home.
-Exercise, good nutrition, regular massages, and pain-relieving drugs—such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), for example, ibuprofen or aspirin—may be enough to manage your symptoms.
+It may come back from time to time over several weeks, months, or years.
+Exercise, regular massages, and pain-relieving medicines—such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or aspirin—may be enough to manage your symptoms.

 The lives of your family members, friends, or caregivers can also be affected.
 The people you count on to help you may also need some support.
 Family therapy or involvement in a caregiver support program may help.